ckan/ckanext-harvest/README.rst

           WARNING: if using Redis, this command purges all data in the current Redis database

+      harvester clean_harvest_log
+        - Clean-up mechanism for the harvest log table.
+          You can configure the time frame through the configuration parameter 'ckan.harvest.log_timeframe'.
+The default time frame is 30 days

       harvester [-j] [-o] [--segments={segments}] import [{source-id}]
         - perform the import stage with the last fetched objects, for a certain source or a single harvest object.
 Please note that no objects will